python-versioneer/python-versioneer/README.md

   A project-relative pathname into which the generated version strings should be written.
-This is usually a `_version.py` next to your project's main `__init__.py` file.
+This is usually a `_version.py` next to your project's main `__init__.py` file, so it can be imported at runtime.
 If your project uses `src/myproject/__init__.py`, this should be `src/myproject/_version.py`.
   This file should be checked in to your VCS as usual: the copy created below by `setup.py versioneer` will include code that parses expanded VCS keywords in generated tarballs.
 The 'build' and 'sdist' commands will replace it with a copy that has just the calculated version string.

+  This must be set even if your project does not have any modules (and will therefore never import `_version.py`), since "setup.py sdist" -based trees still need somewhere to record the pre-calculated version strings.
+Anywhere in the source tree should do.
+Note, however, that 'setup.py versioneer' will currently attempt to create an `__init__.py` next to your `_version.py`, which will look pretty weird (this is a bug, and should eventually be fixed somehow).

 *  `versionfile_build`: